Peripli/istio-broker-proxy/CONTRIBUTING.md

 # Contributing

-The Service Manager project and all of it's different components are open for contributors to suggest improvements and changes.
+The Istio-Broker-Proxy project and all of it's different components are open for contributors to suggest improvements and changes.
 We want to make contributing easy and transparent, so you can seamlessly:

 - Suggest code improvements
 - Submit a fixes to well known issues